NORTHERN GREECE PHOTOGRAPHY WORKSHOP INCLUDING ASTRAKA, ZAGORIA AND METEORA

 On the first day, we will meet at Thessaloniki Airport before moving on to Vikos Gorge for sunset, which is the worlds deepest gorge.
-We will stay in a hotel in Mikro Papigo for the first night before heading up to the Astraka Refuge the next day.
+We will stay in a hotel nearby for the first night before heading to Mikro Papigo to he up to the Astraka Refuge Hut.
 Here we will spend 2 nights in the mountains before our descent.
 We will spend one final day in Zagoria before moving on to Meteora to visit one of the most unique viewpoints in the world.
 We will spend 2 nights here before heading back to Thessaloniki for the final night to ensure we are back at the airport in plenty of time.

-Late May is a particularly good week to visit Northern Greece.
-There is still changeable weather meaning less chance of clear blue skies while enough water remains in the alpine lakes before drying up in the later months.
+June is a particularly good time to visit Northern Greece.
+The weather becomes more settled with hopefully enough water still left in the alpine lakes depending on how hot the spring has been.
 Also, the temperature is almost perfect for walking, especially at higher altitude where it will rest around 17c in the day.
-To top it all off, the mountains have some lovely flowers to add a dash of colour, especially in the alpine meadows.

 The refuge is a great base camp, allowing us to stay up high in relative luxury and allowing us flexibility to pick our locations and if must, retreat if the weather turns for the worst.
 When staying in the refuge, the accommodation will be bunk beds.
 Linen and bedding is provided but you must provide a sleeping bag liner.
 There are basic facilities such as toilets and cold showers, a highlight though is the refuge provides great cooked meals (not included) as well as a spacious living area.
 The refuge is also very well maintained and kept very clean.